pjg/exvo_auth/README.md

 ENV['SSO_COOKIE_SECRET']  = "secret"        # Single Sign On secret key (generate using `SecureRandom.hex(16)`)
 ```

-But you can also set things directly in the `config/application.rb` file (before the middleware declaration):
+But you can also set things directly in the `config/application.rb` file:

 ```ruby
 Exvo::Helpers.auth_client_id     = "foo"